jincheng95/robotchem/docs/index.rst

 Javascript
 ==========
 This is run natively on a user's browser and mainly for website aesthetics and function.
-Javascript modules are not documented here because it is largly framework-dependent and not part of the course.
+Javascript modules are not documented here because it is largely framework dependent and not part of the course.

 Powered by React 0.15 and written in Javascript ES2015, bundling and minification by Webpack, npm and Babel.